juliendenize/eztorch/docs/source/get_started/prepare_data.md

 ### Kinetics200

-1. Do steps 1 and 2 of the preprocessing of Kinetcs400 and create a folder containing symbolic link for videos in Kinetics200.
-Then performs step 3 of the preprocessing of Kinetics400.
+1. Do steps 1 and 2 of the preprocessing of Kinetcs400 and create a folder containing symbolic links for videos in Kinetics200.
+Then perform step 3 of the preprocessing of Kinetics400.

 2. [Optional] Extract the frames to speed data loading.
     ```bash